hiimghostine/darknet-duel/documentation/v2/DarknetDuel_SRS.md

 - Database queries < 500ms

 ### 2.4 Assumptions and Dependencies

-- Users have modern browsers (Chrome, Firefox, Safari, Edge)
-- Stable internet connection
-- Web hosting and database availability
-- Node.js and MySQL server environments
-- Cross-browser compatibility
+It is assumed that users have access to modern web browsers and stable internet connections.
+The system relies on the availability of web hosting services, a MySQL database server, and the Node.js runtime environment.
+The backend and game server must be able to communicate securely and reliably, and the system must be compatible with a range of devices and screen sizes.
+It is also assumed that users possess a basic understanding of card game mechanics and, ideally, some familiarity with cybersecurity concepts, although the game is designed to be accessible to newcomers.

 ---